 - You need statements on your website that comply with the FTC.
 We must state that we MAY make money if someone clicks on links within our website.

-- Make sure you have the dates of your blog at the very bottom showing it’s copyrighted material.
+- Make sure you have the dates of your blog at the very bottom showing that it is copyrighted material.
 January 1st of every year, change the date in the settings to confirm the new year if your “theme” doesn’t do it automatically.

 - Make sure you have a backup of your blog, if your hosting company goes down, you may too.